Gas gangrene is a potentially deadly form of tissue death (gangrene).

 Surgical removal (amputation) of an arm or leg may be needed to control the spread of infection.
 Amputation sometimes must be done before all test results are available.

-You will also be given antibiotics, usually penicillin-type and clindamycin.
-These medicines will be given through a vein (intravenously).
-Doctors have tried hyperbaric oxygen for this condition, with varying degrees of success.
+Antibiotics are also given.
+These medicines are given through a vein (intravenously).
 Pain medicines may also be prescribed.

 Gas gangrene usually begins suddenly and quickly gets worse.
 It is often deadly.